How frequently will organic materials be collected?

 The Curbside Composting Collection Program is an expansion of the department's current weekly curbside yard trimmings collection.
 Since 1989, Austin Resource Recovery has partnered with Austin Water Utility to compost yard trimmings collected at the curb into Dillo DirtTM.
-Curbside organics collection is the City's next step toward collecting additional organic materials at the curb.
-This service allows residents to place large quantities of yard trimmings, as well as food scraps and other food-soiled paper, directly into a 32-gallon green organics cart.
-The organic materials collected in the green cart are composted at a local composting facility using a different process.
-Please place yard trimmings, including leaves, grass clippings and small branches directly in the green organics cart.
+Curbside Composting Collection is the City's next step toward collecting additional organic materials at the curb.
+This service allows residents to place large quantities of yard trimmings, as well as food scraps and food-soiled paper, directly into a 32-gallon green composting cart.
+Material collected in the green cart is composted at a local facility.
+Please place yard trimmings, including leaves, grass clippings and small branches directly into the green cart.

 Should I recycle or compost my paper products?

 Paper is a very valuable resource as it is both recyclable and compostable.
 Clean paper products, such as unwanted mail, glossy and matte office paper and cardboard can be recycled into new paper products.
 Please place clean paper items into the blue recycling cart, so they can be recycled into new paper products.

 Food-soiled paper, however, cannot be recycled into new products, but it is compostable.
 Please place food-soiled paper, such as paper plates, cups, napkins, tissues and paper towels into your green composting cart.
 These food-soiled paper products will be turned into nutrient-rich compost.

 For example, you could place the bottom half of a greasy, food-soiled pizza box into the green composting cart and place the clean, residue-free top half into the blue recycling cart.
 Or, you could place the entire pizza box in the green composting cart.
 However, you should not place the entire pizza box in the blue recycling cart, as it has some food and/or grease remaining on it.